sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/29932/info/freshmen/how-to-enroll.md

 - December 16, 2025
 - January 15, 2026 (reserved for students graduating at Sapienza)

-Payment must be made via PagoPA on Infostud using course code **33508**.
+Payment must be made via PagoPA using course code **33508**.

 ### Candidates from other Italian universities

-Non-Sapienza students must email: [commissionedidattica@di.uniroma1.it](mailto:commissionedidattica@di.uniroma1.it) with self-certification of their qualification, list of exams and sectors (SSD), and the payment receipt.
+If you graduated from a university other than Sapienza, you must email the Didactic Committee at [commissionedidattica@di.uniroma1.it](mailto:commissionedidattica@di.uniroma1.it) including:

+- A self-certification of your degree
+- A list of exams with their scientific-disciplinary sectors (SSD)
+- A copy of the €10 payment receipt

 ### Candidates who have not graduated yet

-Students who haven’t yet graduated may still apply but must obtain their degree by:
+You may still apply for assessment, but you must obtain your degree by:

-- **December 20, 2025** for non-Sapienza students
+- December 20, 2025 if you are from another university
-- **January 24, 2026** for Sapienza students
+- January 24, 2026 if you are graduating from Sapienza

 ## Entry requirements

-You must have a university degree (or equivalent foreign qualification) and at least **90 ECTS** in the following scientific-disciplinary sectors (or equivalent):
+To be admitted, you must hold a degree (or equivalent foreign qualification) and have obtained **at least 90 ECTS** in the following scientific-disciplinary sectors (or international equivalents):

 - INF/01
 - ING-INF/01, ING-INF/02, ING-INF/03, ING-INF/04, ING-INF/05